NorthStarUAS/fmu-ardupilot-ecosystem-legacy/README.md

     integrated script modules called from anywhere in the code.

-* Thread-less design: grand loop structure. (excepting the background service and driver threads that are part of AP_HAL.)
+* Thread-less design: grand loop structure. (excepting the background service and driver threads that are part of the underlying AP_HAL libraries.)

-* Big processor / little processor architecture moves important functionality to the host (big) computer.
+* [depricating] Big processor / little processor architecture moves important functionality to the host (big) computer.
 Simultaneously enables a much simpler and lighter weight "little" processor.
   Dividing the workload between two systems leads to two simpler apps versus one single very complicated monolithic app.
+However, I am actually moving more nad more functionality to the 'little' processor because it is not so little on modern flight controllers.

-* Extensive use of python and scripted tasks on the big processor where python is supported.
+* [deprecating] Extensive use of python and scripted tasks on the big processor where python is supported.

 * Accel calibration procedure that generates an affine matrix (encapsulates rotation, bias, and scale errors in a single step.)

-* Dynamic accelerometer temperature calibration.
+* [todo?]
+Dynamic accelerometer temperature calibration.
 Trusts the EKF's accel bias estimates and fits a model of those estimates vs temperature over time.

-* Dynamic compass calibration.
+* [definitely not done, but todo?]
+Dynamic compass calibration.
   Trusts the EKF's attitude estimate and world magnetic model to fit a compass calibration model incrementally over time.

 * Nested json configuration system with an extension to allow one config file to include sub-configuration files.
 (Compared to a flat